evry-ace/iskaribot/README.md

 - Verify token set to the same value as in your local `.env` file.
 - Tick 'posts' to enable the webhook to be 'triggered when a post is added, updated or deleted in a group'.

+### Configure Slack
+In Slack, configure a webhook.
+Add the webhook url to an environment variable ´SLACK_URL´.
+This URL will be used to post
 ## Deployment

 TODO: Dockerfile to build container image for deployment.